Navigating Immigration Law · · 19 min read

 Follow the Step-by-Step Application Process

-Navigating the Adjustment of Status (AOS) application process can feel overwhelming, but breaking it down into essential steps can empower you to achieve a successful outcome:
+Navigating the Adjustment of Status application process can feel overwhelming, but breaking it down into essential steps can empower you to achieve a successful outcome:

 4. Gather Supporting Documents: Collect necessary documents like your passport, birth certificate, medical examination results, and proof of lawful entry into the U.S. It’s crucial to have everything in order.

-5. Submit Your Application: Send your completed I-485 form along with the required fees and supporting documents to the appropriate USCIS office.
+5. Submit Your Application: Send your completed I-485 form along with the required fees and documents to the appropriate USCIS office.
 Organizing your materials can make a difference.

 6. Attend Biometrics Appointment: After submission, expect a notice for a biometrics appointment where your fingerprints and photo will be taken, usually within a few weeks.
 This is a standard part of the process.